 In companies, revisions of objectives are done 2 times per year at the career level and of their actual position.
 This helps the employee to understand where do they want to go and know where they are going.
 In many companies, there are discounts on courses and career payments such as MBA, which requires you to be 2 years or 3 more years within the company.

-Some companies support the return of work for executives who have stopped working, for 2-3 or even 5 years, and want to return.
+Some companies support the return to work for executives who have stopped working, for 2-3 or even 5 years, and want to return.
 They support them with internships so that they can go back to work little by little.

-The training and the capacitation are constant at least 1 time per week.
+The training and the capacitation are constant at least one time per week.
 This is because companies consider that their employees have to be up-to-date in knowledge to be the best in the industry.